Hadjubuntu/breeze/README.md

 =======================================
 Compile the code :
+1- Install arduino
+2- Change Makefile to link to your arduino folder.
-Using makefile, run make -f BreezeMakefile.mk
+3- (TODO) Edit your arduino core library files to remove any link to Serial (Serial0) 4- Using makefile, run make -f BreezeMakefile.mk

 =======================================